Shaurya000-png/Uber-Like-App-MAD-Project-/README.md

 - Browse available rides in a RecyclerView list
 - Open a ride details screen from the search results
 - Seed sample rides through an in-memory repository for quick testing
+- Store created rides locally using a small JSON-backed helper
+- Search local rides by destination from the home screen

 ## Tech Stack